Parentage means legally identifying the parents of a child.

-Parentage can be established through a court order, an administrative action or by a local county child support office.
-It can also be established when parents sign an Acknowledgement of Parentage.
-This document may be signed at the hospital after the birth of your child.
+Parentage can be established in Colorado through a court order, an administrative action by a local child support office, or voluntary acknowledgement.
+Parents may sign an Acknowledgement of Parentage form at the hospital after the birth of their child or through the Colorado Vital Records website to add a second parent to a birth certificate.

 Why is establishing parentage for your child important?

-- Financial Support – Children may receive financial benefits such as child support, Social Security, inheritance, veterans’ benefits and life insurance.
+- Financial Support – Children may receive financial benefits such as child support, Social Security, inheritance, veterans’ benefits and life insurance through their parents.

 - Medical – Children may get access to health insurance through either parent’s employers, unions or military branches.

-Download these flyers & brochures for questions and answers about establishing parentage.
+Download these flyers & brochures for answers to your questions about establishing parentage.

 If you have further questions related to parentage you may contact us at 303-866-6430.